• Skip to primary navigation

 It's been too long since I created a new protein bar recipe.
 So here we are, with these delicious dark chocolate protein bars!

-These Paleo chocolate protein bars are soft, yet solid at room temperature and have a delicious dark chocolate flavor with a slightly nutty undertone thanks to the sunbutter.
+These healthy chocolate protein bars are soft, yet solid at room temperature and have a delicious dark chocolate flavor with a slightly nutty undertone thanks to the sunbutter.
+They're also paleo, vegan, low carb and nut free; so great for most diets!

 Here's the deal with cacao butter... although it may not be a common pantry staple for most people, it is AMAZING for making protein bars, protein bites, chocolates and truffles.